 Why ChatGPT recommends three other restaurants and not yours

-If you ask ChatGPT for "best Italian restaurant in [your city]," it will name three restaurants by name.
-If you're not one of them, it's not because Google likes you less — it's because ChatGPT uses different signals than Google's map pack.
+If you ask ChatGPT for "best Italian restaurant in [your city]," it will name three restaurants.
+If you're not one of them, it's not because Google likes you less.
+It's because ChatGPT weighs different signals than Google's map pack.

 SOCi's 2026 Local Visibility Index found that only about 45% of map-pack top-3 businesses are also ChatGPT-recommended for the same query.
 The other 55% of map-pack winners are invisible to AI search.
 And separately, only 1.2% of local businesses overall are getting recommended by ChatGPT today.